 - Limiting intake of soft drinks

-The acid present in soft beverages have been shown to dissolve minerals in the enamel and cause cavitation.
+The acid present in soft beverages has been shown to dissolve minerals in the enamel and cause cavitation.
 Also, soft drinks are sources of added sugars, which further increase the risk of cavities.

 For good oral health, experts recommend drinking plenty of water and unsweetened drinks and limiting the intake of sweetened beverages.